Convenors: Marian Coman and Ionuț Epurescu-Pascovici

 2018/2019 academic year, 2nd semester: Identities

 Identity is a multifaceted subject, intersecting with several other areas of academic study: ethnicity, community, social class, religion, and individualism cannot be understood without reference to the concept of identity.
 Although frequently expressed through material culture, identity retains an almost ineffable quality (to quote Aaron Gurevich on the individual in medieval society).
 Identity is what makes me who I am, and as such remains difficult to pin down from the often lacunary medieval evidence.
-This notwithstanding, medievalists have produced a substantial body of knowledge on questions of identity, on which we will draw in the course of five roundtable discussions this semester, ranging from ethnic identity to the social self.
+This notwithstanding, medievalists have produced a substantial body of knowledge on questions of identity, on which we will draw in the course of four roundtable discussions this semester, ranging from ethnic identity to the social self.

 Unless otherwise announced, meetings take place Mondays from 5 pm at ICUB.

 25 February – National and ethnic identity in the Middle Ages

 - Johnson and Smith in Concepts of National Identity in the Middle Ages (1995); Curta, Introduction and Conclusions from The Making of the Slavs (2001).

 - Heng, The Invention of Race in the European Middle Ages (2018), chapter 1; Pohl et al. (eds., 2018), pp. 3-40, 241-53; Barzaman (2017), pp. 224-54.

 1 April – The social self

 - Bedos-Rezak, When Ego Was Imago (2010), chapter 6; Koziol, ‘Is Robert I in hell?’
 (2006).